bitid/bitid/README.md

 bitid://?s=NONCE&c=https://www.site.com/callback
 ```

-NONCE must always be unique, could be the session ID.
+The NONCE must always be unique, and will be the user's session ID on the site the callback is redirected to.

-User scans the code with a compatible wallet :
+The user has to confirm that she wants to authenticate herself on the target website, and has to choose which Bitcoin private key will sign the QR code contents.

+If the user’s Bitcoin wallet is located on the same computer, a click on the QR code should launch the wallet application and supply it with the signature request.
+If the wallet is located on a mobile phone, the user should scan the QR code using the application.
+In both cases, the following dialog options should be shown :

 | Step 1 | Step 2 | Step 3 |
 |--------|--------|--------|
 |![](http://i.imgur.com/6KlZFGe.png)|![](http://i.imgur.com/8ZNMmdp.png)|![](http://i.imgur.com/630hUsu.png)|

-The wallet lets the user pick or create a Bitcoin address, then signs the **full bitid URI** with the address’ private key and POST the result including the public key to the callback url.
+After a Bitcoin address is chosen, or created on the fly, the **full bitid URI** is signed with the address’ private key.
+The signature and public key are then POSTed to the callback url.

-Server side, the application verifies the validity of the signature and proceeds to authenticate the user with the Bitcoin address received.
-For added security, server should check callback is coming less than 5 min after the challenge and should invalidate the nonce immediately to avoid any possibility of replay.
+The receiving server verifies the validity of the signature and proceeds to authenticate the user.
+Server-side, only the user's public key is stored.
+A timeout for the validity of the nonce should be implemented by the server in order to prevent replay attacks.

 After authentication, if this is her first visit (sign up), the website can for instance ask the user to choose a human readable nickname :